What is the best treatment option for Feline Hyperthyroidism?

 - Fresh food and water are available at all times.
 Please inform us of any likes or dislikes or special dietary needs that your cat may have, so we can make their stay as comfortable as possible.

 - We also offer safe anti-anxiety medications for your cat daily.

 May I visit my cat while in the hospital?

-No; unfortunately, state regulations do not permit owners in the radiation ward.
+No; ,state regulations do not permit owners in the radiation ward.
 Toys or blankets from home are also not permitted because they would become contaminated and create more radioactive waste to be disposed of.

 How will I find out about my cat's condition during hospitalization?